Zhong Kui: Legacy

 Zhong Kui and his legend became a popular theme in later Chinese painting, art, and folklore.
 Pictures of Zhong Kui used to be frequently hung up in households to scare away ghosts.
 His character was and still is especially popular in New Year pictures.

 Moreover, the popularity of Zhong Kui gives rise to the idiom "Da Gui Jie Zhong Kui" (打鬼借鍾馗), which could be translated as "Borrow the name of Zhong Kui to smash the ghost", which means to finish a task by masquerading it is done for someone greater in power or status.
 Some argue that Mao Zedong is the first to use this phrase.

-The Imperial Japanese Army Air Force named an interceptor fighter, Nakajima Ki-44 as Shōki in the World War Two after him.
+The Imperial Japanese Army Air Force named an interceptor fighter, the Nakajima Ki-44 as Shōki in World War II after him.

 In art

 Twentieth-century painter Quan Xianguang (b.
 1932) painted Zhong Kui as a burly, hairy man holding a sturdy sword in his bared right arm.